 Anthea Pearson is a Co-Opted Governor, and is a retired Headteacher of a local Primary School.
 Her current term of office expires in 2020.
 She currently sits on the Personnel and Curriculum committees and is the Governor responsible for Pupil Premium.

-Alison Bannerman is a Parent Governor.
-Her current term of office expires 2020.
+Sarah Shaw is a Parent Governor.
+Her current term of office expires 2022.
 She currently holds the position of our Safeguarding Governor.

 Louise Allen is a Parent Governor.
 Her current term of office expires in 2020.
 She currently sits on the Curriculum and Premises committees.

 Emily Dell is a Staff Governor.
 Her current term of office expires in 2019.
 She currently sits on the Curriculum committee.

 Rev Glenny is a Foundation Governor appointed in September 2017.
 His current term of office will run for three years.

 Louise Plumb is currently Clerk to the Governing Body.